SPL-TSTs/WarehouseAPI/README.md

 ## Running the Angular client

 * Make sure you have installed npm in your PC, as well as the Angular CLI before running the project.
+* Open the solution AngularClient which is inside AngularClientApp using your Visual Studio.
 * Run the project by pressing F5 or Ctrl+F5
 * In the landing page you can navigate to the page to add new devices and after that you can go to the fetch page in order to check all the devices that have been stored.